-The visit to my midwife went well though, my belly (and the baby) is growing and my iron levels had increased a bit.
+The visit to my midwife went well, though, my belly and my baby are growing and my iron levels have increased a bit.

-Now what's it like for you to be 30 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 30 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!

 - Premature survival rates week by week